CreativeSolutionsGroup/bz-commendation-api/docs/development.md

 - `@/src/routers` This is where the data starts.
 This defines those `/users/1/...` that we saw above.
 - `@/src/models` These are simply classes (or interfaces, which are syntactically alike) that allow us to structure our data in Typescript.
 - `@/src/controllers` This is where the routers send the data.
 Here, actual logic of the program is executed.

+## How do I start?

+Make sure you have NodeJS installed.
+Hopefully you are using VSCode.

+Make sure you have Yarn installed `npm i -g yarn`

+1. Run `yarn install`
+2. Fill in your .env as specified in the README.md
+3. Simply open a typescript file and hit `f5`